Opening Day: Snow, stars, fans and a virus postponement - WTMJ

 A quick note for weather watchers: Yes, MLB has tried in the past to open the season with all games in warmer climates and cities with domes.
 Fact is, it doesn’t work out that easily.
 Teams don’t always enjoy starting out on the road.

 Clayton Kershaw and the champion Dodgers were in Denver, where it was a picture-perfect 70 degrees.
-Betts led off the game with a single in front of an estimated 21,363 fans, which was capacity due to COVID-19 restrictions.
+Betts led off the game with a single and got two hits in front of an estimated 21,363 fans, which was capacity due to COVID-19 restrictions, in an 8-5 loss to the Rockies.

 The crowd varied at each park.
 There were 10,850 fans at Yankee Stadium, limited to 20% of capacity.
 Fans had to show proof of complete vaccination at least two weeks earlier or a recent negative virus test, and masks were required.